Welcome to Stata Press®

 Regression Models for Categorical Dependent Variables Using Stata,

-Third Edition, by J. Scott Long and Jeremy Freese, shows how to
+Third Edition, by J. Scott Long and Jeremy Freese, is an essential

 Speaking Stata Graphics, by Nicholas J. Cox, is ideal for researchers who want to produce effective, publication-quality graphs.
 A compilation of articles from the popular “Speaking Stata” column by Cox, this book provides valuable insights about Stata's built-in and user-written statistical-graphics commands.